-Originally I am from Germany but I’ve been calling England my home for a while now.
-Fourteen years ago I started out as a film editor working in advertising, music videos and TV shows, with my clients ranging from Universal Music to Mercedes and Nivea.
-Those years taught me all about visual storytelling, using movement to create continuity and choosing the right shot for the right moment.
-I’m still telling stories today – but of two people, and in a single frame.
+Originally I am from Germany but I’ve been calling England my home for over 8 years.
+Then I locked all my things away and have been travelling all over the world with one suitcase for the last 2 years.
+A lifetime ago I started out as a film editor.
+Those years taught me all about visual storytelling, the importance of continuity and choosing the right shot for the right moment.
+I’m still telling stories today – but of two people, and in one single frame.

-I am a long distance runner.
-I love real ale and Fischbrötchen, even though it’s hard to find both at the same time.
+I am a yogi and long distance runner.
+I love whisky and Fischbrötchen, even though it’s hard to find both at the same time.
 I read a lot of books and watch too many films.
 Two of my favourite things to do are going to the cinema and staring out at the sea.
 I’ll always choose red wine over white.
 And most of all I love to laugh.

 One of the most important things in my life for me are the people around me.
 Especially my family.
 They are the people who made me who I am, they are the ones who taught me everything I know and they are the people supporting me in everything that I do, no matter what.
 I am very lucky to have a family that means home to me.

 Looking through photo albums with my grandparents was always a highlight for me.
 From the faded black and whites of great grandparents I never met to the funky colours of the 60’s and 70’s with relatives in party hats eating indistinguishable foods from cocktail napkins.

 Look at my grandparents being young people!
 Driving this fantastic car.
 My dad’s mum wearing a dress I’d totally wear myself.
 These memories bound in albums spanning generations are invaluable.
 They are a big reason why I do what I do.
 Preserving memories not just for you but for the ones asking question decades down the line.

 (Picture of me at the top courtesy of the lovely Siegrid Cain)